walkthru/next/walkthru/walkthru-intro/including-code.md

 The code files used in a walkthru will be pulled from a GitHub repository.

-You can link to a specific file in a step using the `file` frontmatter property.
+You can specify which file to show in a step using the `file` frontmatter property.